 Ride your motorcycle defensively

-Motorcycles are harder to see than cars or trucks, so for safety reasons, it's best to pretend that you can't be seen at all, and ride defensively.
+Motorcycles are harder to see than cars or trucks, so for safety reasons, it's best to pretend that you can't be seen at all and ride defensively.
 In particular, be more cautious when entering turns and be extra alert at intersections.
-The NHTA says that 50 per cent of all motorcycle collisions happen at an intersection, so proceed with caution.

 Ready to ride?